federic000/twitter-search-and-reply/README.md

 1. it normally runs from crontab with shell scripts (run_script_post and _retrieve.sh).
 2. the number of tweet id's varies from 10 to 100 as per Twitter API V2 and it's configurable in tweet_retrieve.py.
 3. the format of image files is today xy_gif.gif (or xy_png.png) where xy is a number between 00 and 99.
 This allows for random selection of image to be uploaded and posted.
-4. format of quote file is simple text as in quote_001.txt example (quote is also randomly chosen)
+4. Format of quote file is simple text as in quote_001.txt example (quote is also randomly chosen)
-5. "logs" directory is hidden by .gitignore but shall be there.
+5. The "logs" directory is hidden by .gitignore but shall be there.
-6. a new retrieve_v2 script has been added, this has a better refined search method
+6. A new retrieve_v2 script has been added, this has a better refined search method